By Dr. Mercola

 Fortunately, in most cases the hepatitis B infection will resolve on its own provided you have a well-functioning immune system.
 Symptoms can be relieved by:

 - Avoiding foods that weaken your immune function, such as sugars/fructose, grains, and processed foods.
 Healthful foods that help boost your immune system include fermented foods and organic vegetables.
-(For a list of the top 12 most beneficial foods for robust immune function, please see this previous article)
+(Learn more by reading this article on the 12 most beneficial foods for robust immune function.)

 - Optimizing your vitamin D levels

 If you recover completely from hepatitis B infection, you'll acquire life-long immunity.
 A diagnosis of chronic hepatitis B, on the other hand, will typically include some form of antiviral medication, and depending on how far along your disease has progressed, you may even require a liver transplant.
 Even if you have been vaccinated as a child, it's important to remember that you may not be protected from these risks, and could still be infected via IV drug abuse, sexual activity with an infected partner, and a blood transfusion with contaminated blood.
 You may even get hepatitis B from a manicure or pedicure…